-BR-1: To protect migratory and nongame birds, their occupied nests and eggs, nesting-prevention measures would be implemented.
-Vegetation removal would be restricted to the period outside of the bird breeding season (removal would occur between September 16 and January 31).
+BR-1: To protect migratory and nongame birds, their occupied nests and eggs, vegetation removal would be restricted to the period outside of the bird breeding season (removal would occur between September 16 and January 31).

 BR-2: A qualified biologist would survey appropriate trees that are scoped for removal for the presence of inactive raptor nests.
 If raptor nests are identified, the tree(s) would be avoided or CDFW would be contacted to coordinate appropriate actions.